localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 You can further explore Shipyard and their offering for various use cases such as:

--   Adding Datadog logging and integrating with LocalStack’s serverless resources, such as Lambda, EventBridge, SQS, and more.
+-   Adding [Datadog logging](https://docs.shipyard.build/docs/datadog) and integrating with LocalStack’s serverless resources, such as [Lambda](https://docs.localstack.cloud/user-guide/aws/lambda/), [EventBridge](https://docs.localstack.cloud/user-guide/aws/eventbridge/), [SQS](https://docs.localstack.cloud/user-guide/aws/sqs/), and more.
--   Using Shipyard’s volume management to revert the data in case of regression and load them across sibling environments.
+-   Using [Shipyard’s volume management](https://docs.shipyard.build/docs/volume-management) to revert the data in case of regression and load them across sibling environments.
--   Monitoring key infrastructure metrics such as an overview of build and deploy times, CPU/Memory usage, and deployment timeline.
+-   Monitoring key infrastructure metrics such as an overview of [build and deploy times, CPU/Memory usage, and deployment timeline](https://docs.shipyard.build/docs/build-details).

-If you have any questions about configuring and running your project, drop by Shipyard's or LocalStack's Slack Community.
+If you have any questions about configuring and running your project, drop by [Shipyard](https://shipyardcommunity.slack.com/join/shared_invite/zt-1y44cpq6u-rJT~kg9wArqxP~N1F3K_pA#/shared-invite/email) or [LocalStack](https://localstack.cloud/slack) community.
 We would love to hear your feedback about this integration.
 Happy cloud testing!